slorek/network_rail/README.md

-# National Rail Data Feeds Ruby Gem
+# Network Rail Data Feeds Ruby Gem

-Provides a convenient Ruby wrapper for the [National Rail Data Feeds](https://datafeeds.networkrail.co.uk) - a live 'firehose' of real-time data about train timings and movements on the national UK rail network.
+Provides a convenient Ruby wrapper for the [Network Rail Data Feeds](https://datafeeds.networkrail.co.uk) - a live 'firehose' of real-time data about train timings and movements on the national UK rail network.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'national_rail'
+    gem 'network_rail'

 And then execute: